-John A. Byrne: All right.
+Byrne: All right.
 Let’s see if we have any questions from those who are here.
-Anyone have a question?
+Does anyone have a question?

 Christine Nelson: Hi.
 I’m Christine Nelson.
 I am looking at applying this year.
 I guess I had a question about trends when it comes to MBA hiring.
 You mentioned that technology is the new finance, which makes sense for many reasons.
 I wondered if there are any other trends you’ve been seeing, I don’t know, that maybe aren’t as apparent as that one when it comes to hiring of MBAs?